Trzinka/OUTDATED-Home-Assistant-SOLVED---Calculate-cost-for-individual-device-cost-kWh/README.md

 ![Fiksna cena elektrike mesečno](https://github.com/Trzinka/HA-energy-cost/assets/40424965/d3f005d9-8024-43c8-a911-4e01972344bf)

-### Now we have the sensor we created "Electricity price €/kWh" and "Fixed monthly electricity price" and we can continue to the next point.
+### Now we have the sensor we created "Electricity price €/kWh" and "Fixed monthly electricity price", and we can continue to the next point.

 ## 3.)
-Then, from the device entity in W, create the accumulation entity in kWh, from which we will later obtain the desired data.
+Then, from the device entity in W, create the , from which we will later obtain the desired data.
 **********************************************************************************************************************************
 You will need Integration - Riemann sum integral for the next step.